intersel/Blapy/README.md

 # Blapy
-Blapy is a jQuery plugin that helps you to create and manage an ajax web application without coding any javascript to do it.
+Blapy is a jQuery plugin that helps you to create and manage an ajax web application without coding javascript to do it.

-The web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents and without coding any javascript.
+The web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents.

 So, it may help you to transform your "normal" web site in a web application too, creating easily ajax/rest calls without the hassle of changing the way you develop websites.

+Integrate a REST API in your webapp will also be really easy to do now...

 # Have a look on the "Hello World" demo and other demos
 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)